Uber Will No Longer Force Sexual Assault Survivors Into Arbitration Or NDAs

 A spokeswoman for Uber told NPR that the company has been considering a change to its arbitration policy for several months.

-And last month, Fowler wrote an op-ed in the New York Times arguing that to fight sexual harassment, the U.S. needs to bring an end to forced arbitration of sexual harassment cases — across the board.
+And last month, Fowler wrote an op-ed in The New York Times arguing that to fight sexual harassment, the U.S. needs to bring an end to forced arbitration of sexual harassment cases — across the board.

 "Forcing legal disputes about discrimination, harassment and retaliation to go through secret arbitration proceedings hides the behavior and allows it to become culturally entrenched," she wrote.
 "Leaving it up to individual companies is not likely to change the industry ...
 We must demand that our federal and state legislatures pass laws that ban forced arbitration in all cases of discrimination and harassment."